 \section{Introduction}

-Many software organizations are embracing a data-driven culture and are shifting from traditional requirement-based development to data-driven development and data-driven decision-making~\cite{auer2021controlled,fabijan2018online,wu2023comparison}.
-In this transition, \textit{online A/B testing}, often referred to as controlled online experiments, split testing, or randomized trials, has become a standard method for assessing user behavior and the impact of product changes in web-based systems~\cite{fitzgerald2017continuous,fagerholm2017right,kohavi2020trustworthy,xu2015infrastructure}.
-It is commonly applied in domains such as social media platforms~\cite{xu2015infrastructure}, search engines~\cite{tang2010overlapping}, online social networks~\cite{xu2015infrastructure,feitelson2013development}, and various web services~\cite{turnbull2019learning,pajkovic2022algorithms}.
+\JW{Many software organizations have adopted a data-driven culture, shifting from traditional requirement-based development to data-driven development and data-driven decision-making~\cite{auer2021controlled,fabijan2018online,wu2023comparison}.
+In this transition, \textit{online A/B testing}, often referred to as controlled online experiments, split testing, or randomized trials, is a standard method for assessing user behavior and the impact of product changes in web-based systems~\cite{fitzgerald2017continuous,fagerholm2017right,kohavi2020trustworthy,xu2015infrastructure}.} It is commonly applied in domains such as social media platforms~\cite{xu2015infrastructure}, search engines~\cite{tang2010overlapping}, online social networks~\cite{xu2015infrastructure,feitelson2013development}, and various web services~\cite{turnbull2019learning,pajkovic2022algorithms}.
 In this procedure, multiple versions of a feature or product are randomly assigned to different user segments, after which user interaction data is recorded and analyzed to compare performance against the original system~\cite{fitzgerald2017continuous,fagerholm2017right}.
 By experimenting on a relatively small subset of users, organizations can gather reliable evidence that helps stakeholders decide whether a new variant should be rolled out to the entire user base~\cite{kohavi2020trustworthy,xu2015infrastructure}.

-However, online A/B test suffers from several limitations.
+However, online A/B testing suffers from several limitations.
 First, it takes significant development efforts to design and implement the change in the code base, with production-level standards.
 Second, the change will have a real impact on a relatively large group of users in the A/B test to get statistically significant A/B results.
 So it could affect users in a negative, unsafe, or unethical way if the change in the A/B test includes any bug or safety issue.
 Thus, domain owners of the products need to sign off for them to be served to a subset of users.
 Lastly, it typically needs several weeks to run the A/B tests to collect the data with potentially multiple iterations~\cite{kohavi2020trustworthy}.
 These limitations dramatically increase the time for the product team to test new ideas.